Sponsorships

 Iditarod® Leonhard Seppala Humanitarian Award presented by Pike Dog Wellness

-PDW has made a five-year commitment to this coveted award, reflecting our dedication to honoring the dogs, celebrating the care, and supporting mushers who put canine wellbeing at the heart of the sport.
+PDW has made a five-year commitment to this coveted award, reflecting a deep and ongoing dedication to honoring the dogs, celebrating the care, and supporting mushers who put canine wellbeing at the heart of the sport.

 Pike Dog Wellness Humanitarian Award - Jr. Iditarod